VeloCMS vs HubSpot

 B2B-team-marketing focus — not built for content-creator editorial workflow

-HubSpot's DNA is B2B inbound marketing: attract leads with content, capture them with forms, nurture with automation, close with CRM.
+HubSpot's DNA is B2B inbound marketing: attract leads with content, capture them with forms, nurture with automation, close with CRM, delight with service.
 The content editor, theming system, and workflow UX reflect that lineage.
 For a creator whose primary job is writing long-form posts that rank in search and get sent as newsletters, the platform's orientation toward marketing-team workflows adds friction that purpose-built content platforms eliminate.
-The question “does this blog post rank?” is not the same as “how is this deal progressing through the pipeline?”

 What VeloCMS gives content creators at $9/mo